asfadmin/asf-jupyter-docs/developer_docs/docs/index.md

 While OpenSARlab was designed with SAR data science in mind, it is not limited to this field.
 Any group development scenario involving large datasets and/or the need for complicated development environments can benefit from working in an OpenSARlab deployment.

+## How is OpenSARlab different from Binder?

+- Persistent, authenticated user accounts
+- User group management
+- Persistent user storage
+    - Cost reducing storage management features
+- Customizable server resources (pick your EC2 size)
+- Deployable to other AWS accounts
+- Developer defined server timeouts (not restricted to 10 minutes of inactivity)

 ## How to Access OpenSARlab